nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     1. Expected: No commission is selected.
 Error message displayed.

 #### Iteration-related commands
-> Note that you can run Iteration-related commands, even in the Customer view.
+> Note that you can run iteration-related commands, even in the Customer view.
 That is a **feature**, not a bug.

 ##### 9. `additer` Command